This guide is intended for users with varying levels of knowledge and experience of the Domotz Pro system:

 • Provides proactive scanning for TCP and UPnP Ports, identifying the open ports and sending alerts in case of detected issues.

 • Allows user to import data from D-Tools projects directly into Domotz Pro using an API-Key provided by D-Tools.

-The device list is the typical entry point you access from the Agent Dashboard, when tapping on “Devices” or “Important Devices” tiles.
+The devices list is the typical entry point you access from the Agent Dashboard, when tapping on “Devices” or “Important Devices” tiles.
 Both tiles will bring you to different views of the device list page.

-Each device in the device list has a more detailed page associated to it.
+Each device in the devices list has a more detailed page associated to it.
 In order to access its page, you simply need to tap on the device you wish to be redirected to.

 The Device List provides basic information, such as:

 The top menu bar, highlighted in red below, shows a number of filtering options allowing you to quickly access lists of devices sharing some characteristics.